Officers and Board Members

 Breanne Cyr is from Wisconsin and has been with DYNA since 2007.
 Breanne was diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS) in 2007.
 She has a BS in Psychology from the University of Wisconsin.
 She also studied French and nursing during her time in school, and she spent a semester in France.
 Breanne is interested in primatology - specifically primate health and behavior.
 She hopes to attend graduate school as well as study primates in the wild.
 Along with volunteering for DYNA, Breanne enjoys documentaries, animals, languages, and travel.
 Breanne is known in DYNA for her love of monkeys and her determination to return to her sport of speed skating.

 Mandy Dominelli, born in 1990, is from Maryland and has been with DYNA since the organization’s founding in 1999, when she was diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS).
 Mandy graduated from the University of Maryland in 2013 with a BA in journalism.
 She also studied environmental science and minored in sustainability.
+Mandy teaches Special Education in Maryland and is working on her Masters in Special Education.
 When she is not working, she can often be found outside.
-She is a self-confessed animal nut and enjoys horseback riding, gardening, photography, reading and writing.
-As DYNA's Programs and Outreach Coordinator, Mandy manages our website and social media, as well as membership for the Youth Ambassadors Program.
+She is PATH certified and gives therapeutic horseback riding lessons at a Maryland based non-profit.

 Parisa Emam, born in 1989, is from Washington and has been with DYNA since 2008, when she was diagnosed with Postural Orthostatic Tachycardia Syndrome (POTS).
 She has a BA in Psychology with a minor in English from Western Washington University.
 She was a research assistant in WWU's Early Childhood and Family Studies Lab, and is currently pursuing her MS in Couples and Family Therapy at the University of Oregon.
 Along with volunteering for DYNA, Parisa enjoys cooking, writing, and outdoor adventures.
 Parisa is known in DYNA for her devotion towards boot camping for physical activity.
 Her success has inspired others to pursue boot camping for improved health and wellbeing.